Coder-RG/libase/README.md

 # libase
-Creating this repository to learn SQL and also implement a database for a library in the process.
+- Creating this repository to learn SQL and also implement a database for a library in the process.
+- Wil be implementing sql through python and wil be using mysql-connector-python

-If you would also like to contribute then lets collaborate.
+If you would also like to contribute then let's collaborate.